 Edit Administrator ×

 ls superuser

 ls master

 ls active

 Read only

+Show passwords

+Call data

+Billing data

+Lawful intercept

 Save

-Figure 25: Access Rights of System Administrators
+Figure 27: Access Rights of System Administrators

 Table 2: Access Rights of System Administrators

 Label in admin list Access Right Description not shown Is superuser The user is allowed to modify data on Reseller level and - among others - is able to modify administrators of other resellers.
 There should be only 1 user on Sipwise C5 with this privilege.
 Master Is master The user is allowed to create, delete or modify other Admins who belong to the same Reseller.
 Active Is active The user account is active, i.e. the admin user can login on the web panel or authenticate himself on REST API; otherwise user authentication will fail.